All Products

 string

-• default: copies the object attributes and tags.
-This is the default value.
-The object attributes include content-type, content-language, content-encoding, content-disposition, cache-control, expires, and metadata (user metadata).
+• default (default value): Copies both object attributes and tags.
+Object attributes include content-type, content-language, content-encoding, content-disposition, cache-control, expires, and metadata (custom metadata).

-• none: copies only data and does not copy the object attributes or tags.
+• none: Copies only the data and ignores object attributes and tags.

 -d, --dirs